 At this time, NO insurance plans cover the medical marijuana program.

 Each patient that is registered for a medical marijuana recommendation in Ohio can have two caregivers, which are allowed to buy, possess, deliver, and administer the medical marijuana to the patient.
 The caregivers are also required to register with the State Board of Pharmacy and pay a $25 fee.

 Can I be fired from my job if I fail a drug test?

 Yes, employers retain the right to suspend or fire employees who test positive for marijuana.
 However, the state of Ohio has left this decision to the discretion of the employers.
 Employers also have the right to refuse employment to anyone using medical marijuana.

 Is a medical marijuana recommendation available to minors?

-Yes, regardless of age, an individual who suffers from one or more of the twenty-two eligible conditions outlined by the Ohio Medical Board can be registered by a parent or legal guardian for a medical marijuana recommendation.
+Yes, regardless of age, an individual who suffers from one or more of the twenty-one eligible conditions outlined by the Ohio Medical Board can be registered by a parent or legal guardian for a medical marijuana recommendation.
 They must follow the same procedure as adults in obtaining a recommendation and follow all the same rules and regulations, which the parent or legal guardian is responsible for.

 Can I use my Ohio medical marijuana recommendation in another state?